Compact connected components in relative character varieties of punctured spheres: Character varieties and Higgs bundles

 \subsubsection{Moduli spaces}

 Moduli spaces of semistable Higgs bundles can be constructed using Geometric Invariant Theory.
 This was done by Yokogawa in a fairly general setting which includes parabolic Higgs bundles \cite{Yokogawa1,Yokogawa2}.
-In our setting, we have the following \begin{theo} For every $\SU(p,q)$-multiweight $(\alpha,\beta)$, there is a quasi-projective variety $\MM(\alpha,\beta)$ with the following properties: \begin{itemize} \item for every algebraic family of semistable $\SU(p,q)$-Higgs bundles over a base $B$, there is an algebraic map $f_B: B\to \MM(\alpha,\beta)$, \item given two such families over bases $B$ and $B'$, and two points $x\in B$ and $y\in B'$, if the Higgs bundles attatched to these two points are polystable, then they are isomorphic if and only if $f_B(x) = f_{B'}(y)$. \end{itemize} \end{theo}
+In our setting, we have the following \begin{theo} For every $\SU(p,q)$-multiweight $(\alpha,\beta)$, there is a normal quasi-projective variety $\MM(\alpha,\beta)$ and, for every algebraic family of semistable parabolic $\SU(p,q)$-Higgs bundles of type $(\alpha,\beta)$ over a base $B$, an algebraic map $f_B: B\to \MM(\alpha,\beta)$ such that: \begin{itemize} \item Every point of $\MM(\alpha, \beta)$ is in the image of $f_B$ for some family $B$, \item given two such families over bases $B$ and $B'$ and two points $x\in B$ and $y\in B'$, if the Higgs bundles attatched to these two points are polystable, then they are isomorphic if and only if $f_B(x) = f_{B'}(y)$. \end{itemize} \end{theo}

 There is a continuous map

 In particular, $\MM(\alpha,\beta)= \bigsqcup_{d\in\Z} \MM(\alpha,\beta,d)$, where $\MM(\alpha,\beta,d)=\varphi^{-1}(d)$.

 \begin{rmk} Using the equality $\deg(\UU_\bullet)+\deg(\VV_\bullet)= \deg(\UU)+\deg(\VV)+\Vert\alpha\Vert+\Vert\beta\Vert=0$, one sees that if $(\UU_\bullet\oplus \VV_\bullet,\gamma\oplus\delta)\in\MM(\alpha,\beta,d)$, then